AckerlyXu/heima/articles/virtual-network/virtual-networks-create-vnet-classic-netcfg-ps.md

 ---
 title: Create a virtual network using a network configuration file | PowerShell | Classic | Azure
-description: Learn how to create a virtual network using a network configuration file in the Azure Portal.
+description: Learn how to create a virtual network using a network configuration file in the Azure portal.
 services: virtual-network
 documentationcenter: ''
 author: jimdial